This company is not yet accredited. To learn more, see reviews below or submit your own.

 I did contact the utterly useless, toothless, pathetic Citroen Customer Service and spoke to a person called Ramon who informed that they have no sanction or facility to represent their customers in a dispute with a dealer.
 I wonder what they actually do, why they exist and why they are paid?

-Citroen Company Profile
+Citroen Company Information

 - Company Name: